Skip to main content

 Replacement filter selection is primarily a value-over-time calculation.
 We ranked every filter by cost per gallon of filtered water, weighted by NSF certification level (higher-tier certifications = better ranking), contaminant reduction breadth, filter longevity consistency (do filters actually last their rated capacity?), and pitcher compatibility (broader compatibility = more accessible).

 We calculated annual filtration costs for a household consuming 4 gallons of filtered water per day (the average for a family of three).
-This revealed dramatic cost differences: from under $25/year (Waterdrop Plus) to over $400/year (ZeroWater in hard water areas).
+This revealed dramatic cost differences: from extremely affordable (Waterdrop Plus) to several hundred dollars per year (ZeroWater in hard water areas).
 These real-world running costs informed our rankings more than sticker price.

 Buying Guide: What to Look For in Replacement Filters